Pennebaker/craft/README.md

     composer create-project pennebaker/craft craft3

-Create your dev database locally (ex. `yoursite_cmsdeb_dev`) and use that database name for the next step.
+Create your dev database locally (ex. `yoursite_cmsdb_dev`) and use that database name for the next step.

 Then `cd` to your new project directory, and run Craft's `setup` console command to create your `.env` environments and optionally install: